necr-kyle/simple-language/README.md

   And:
     1. Continuous appearance of the same number is allowed.
     2. The length of a sentence has no bounds (or reasonably, a lower bound of 1).
     3. There are chances that a given sequence cannot be extended any more (especially for longer sequences), and there should be a zero appended to its end.

-使用程序获得长度固定的随机样本若干，作为训练数据进行输入。